-Prayer is calling on our capable and faithful God to fulfill His promises, and it is both a profound blessing and a powerful tool to help us fight the spiritual battles we face.
+Prayer is calling on our faithful God to fulfill His promises, and it is both a profound blessing and a powerful tool to help us fight spiritual battles.
 Prayer can also be very intimidating, but God relates to His children as their compassionate Father.
-When God saved you, He began a special relationship with you.
 You are his child, and "your Father who is in heaven gives good things to those who ask him!"
 (Matt.
 7:11).
 As a good parent expects their children to communicate with them and enjoys supplying their needs, God expects us to pray and takes delight in providing all that we need.